 The same basic instrument can be used as an ohmmeter to measure resistances.
 In this circuit, an internal battery is connected in series with the meter through an adjustable resistance r and the fixed resistances.

 The resistance to be measured (test resistance) is connected between test leads.
-The current flowing through the circuit depends upon the resistance of test piece.
-In effect, the deflection of needle indicates current, but the scale is calibrated in ohms to give the value of resistance directly.
+The current flowing through the circuit depends upon the resistance of the test piece.
+The deflection of the needle indicates current, but the scale is calibrated in ohms to give the value of resistance directly.
 The ohmmeter is generally made multi-range instrument by using different values of fixed resistances.

-To measure any resistance on the analog multimeter, the suitable range is selected.
-Then the meter leads are shorted and variable resistance r is adjusted to give full-scale deflection.
+To measure resistance by the multimeter, a suitable range is selected.
+Then the meter leads are shorted, and variable resistance r is adjusted to give full-scale deflection.

-The sensitivity of an analog multimeter may be defined as the resistance offered to per volt of full-scale deflection by it.
-Sensitivity is the most important characteristics of an analog multimeter.
-If the sensitivity of an analog multimeter is high, it means it has high internal resistance.
+The sensitivity of a multimeter may be defined as the resistance offered to per volt of full-scale deflection by it.
+It is an essential characteristic of a multimeter.
+If the sensitivity of a multimeter is high, it means it has high internal resistance.

-When such a meter is connected in the circuit to measure voltage, it will draw negligible current, thus measuring correct voltage.
-The sensitivity of an analog multimeter varies from 8k ohm per volt to 20k ohm per volt.
+When such a meter is connected in the circuit to measure voltage, it will draw negligible current, thus will measure the correct voltage.
+The sensitivity of a multimeter varies from 8k ohm per volt to 20k ohm per volt.

-Thanks for reading about analog multimeter working principle and block diagram of analog multimeter.
+Thanks for reading about the “analog multimeter working principle.”